 Ballfield, basketball courts, picnic pavilions, grandstand, walking trail, playground, swimming pool, public river access and is host to many events.

 ATV riders heaven!
-Held the Saturday before Labor Day each year.
+Held the Saturday before Labor Day each year at the Bergoo Ball Field.
 Mud pit, poker run, horseshoe pitching contest, live entertainment and more.
 Sponsored by the Webster Springs Volunteer Fire Department.

 The wildlife management area contains 388 acres offering small game, waterfowl, and bow hunting; however, hunting is limited by the area’s small size.
 The lake’s 55 acres provide warm-water fishing for large-mouth bass, bluegill, crappie, and channel catfish.
 Fishing pier accommodates wheelchairs.
 Boats may use electric motors only.
 A walking trail circles the lake and … Continue reading Big Ditch Lake & Wildlife Management Area